Mass812/tech/readMe.md

 ### Notes on Completion & Funcionality

-- All tabs and navigation with the exception of Self Guided Lesson Card being displayed prior to video launch
+- All tabs and navigation with the exception of the component that is immidiately presented when a Self Guided Lesson is selected been completed
-- Home Tab displays lessons and meditations by popularity
+- The Home Screen, after sign in, does display the lessons and meditations by their popularity as in the Fit App.
-- Workouts gives the user teh ability to select lesson by category-- Lesson complete / Self Guided incomplete
+- Workouts Screen separates lessons by category.
+(Lessons complete / Self Guided not completed)
 - Upon completion of a video lesson updates are made to user acheivement stats (userWatchTime, lessonsCompleted)
 - Lesson popularity is updated by any of the following conditions: video is exited via mark completed, quit or completion.
-- Sign on was generic and used only to provide a user token -- app never had a chance to be developed further; to a point where it could be utilized for securing db requests, spotify or anything else that may require credentials.
+- Sign on was generic and used only to provide a user token --this app will need to be developed further; to a point where it can be utilized for securing db requests, spotify or anything else that may require credentials.

 ### Context

-- Context is utilized for Auth token and email values @ the root App level.
+- Context is utilized for giving the user an Auth token and email values @ the root App level.
 - Context is utilized in Each of the video players.

 ### useReducer